Substra/substra-documentation/docs/source/documentation/backend/index.rst

 Communication
 =============

-The backend should be able to reach its Orchestrator.
+The backend should be able to reach its orchestrator.
 If :term:`Organizations<Organization>` share :ref:`Models<concept_model>`, involved backends must be able to communicate with each other.

 Helm chart